ChildMindInstitute/mindlogger-backend/docs/plugins.rst

 This plugin allows registered users to grant access to others to upload data on their behalf via a secure URL.
-The secure URL allows a third party to upload a single file into the selected folder, even if that third party does not have a registered user in Girder.
+The secure URL allows a third party to upload a single file into the selected folder, even if that third party does not have a registered user in girderformindlogger.

 To authorize an upload on behalf of your user: